Sodium Coco Sulfate: Is It Natural?

 I understand that making the switch to natural haircare might not be for everyone, but I simply believe that companies that brand and market themselves as "natural" should not be using synthetic surfactants in their personal care products under the guise that the starting material of the ingredient is of plant origin (like coconuts).

+Natural shampoo bars are easy to use.
 If you are new to soap-based shampoo bars, finding the right bar is important but I believe that using the proper technique you use to wash your hair is the best way to ensure a successful transition from synthetic shampoo to natural shampoo bars.

-Learn more about shampooing techniques on our blog, How to Use a Natural Shampoo Bar and choose from our wide variety of Shampoo Bars.
+Learn more about shampooing techniques on our blog, How to Use a Natural Shampoo Bar, and choose from our wide variety of Shampoo Bars.

 Share on: